Judd Trump: Pro-am finals: 8 (5 titles)

-Amateur finals: 1 (1 title)
+Amateur finals: 10 (7 titles)

 Maximum and century breaks

-Trump has completed eight maximum breaks, recording his first at the 2013 Antwerp Open against Mark Selby.
-He has compiled more than 900 century breaks in professional competition.
-He made his 900th century on 17 March 2023, in his first round match at the WST Classic against David Lilley.
+Trump has completed nine maximum breaks, recording his first at the 2013 Antwerp Open against Mark Selby.
+He has compiled more than 1,000 century breaks in professional competition, making his 1,000th in September 2024 at the British Open in Cheltenham.
+Trump reached a career milestone of 1,100 centuries during first round match of 2025 English Open against Michael Holt.

+During his last-16 match against Shaun Murphy at the 2025 World Snooker Championship, Trump claimed a £100,000 bonus for completing 100 century breaks during the 2024–25 season.